 This Guarantee, dated as of _____________________________, 2001 by Monongahela Power Company, a Ohio corporation, located at 1310 Fairmont Avenue, Fairmont, West Virginia, 26554 (“Guarantor”), in favor of (“Counterparty”).

 GUARANTEE.
-For the value received and to induce Counterparty to enter into transactions with Mountaineer Gas Company (“Company”), the Guarantor unconditionally and irrevocably guarantees to the Counterparty prompt payment of all amounts properly owed to Counterparty for the sale of wholesale natural gas (“Obligations”) to Company under Agreements entered into by the parties.
+For the value received and to induce Counterparty to enter into transactions with Mountaineer Gas Company (“Company”), the Guarantor unconditionally and irrevocably guarantees to the Counterparty prompt payment of all amounts properly owed to Counterparty for the sale of wholesale natural gas (“Obligations”) to Company under -------------------Agreement entered into by the parties.
 Notwithstanding anything to the contrary herein the liability of the Guarantor under this Guarantee and Counterparty’s right of recovery hereunder is limited to a total aggregate amount of ______________ dollars ($__________).
 Guarantor’s liability hereunder shall be and is specifically limited to payments expressly required to be made in accordance with the Agreement (even if such payments are deemed to be damages) and, in no event shall Guarantor be subject hereunder to consequential, exemplary, equitable, loss of profits, punitive, tort or any other damages, costs or attorney’s fees.
 This Guaranty supercedes any and all Guaranty’s previously issued.

 NATURE OF GUARANTEE.
 The Counterparty shall not be required to file any claim relating to the Obligations owing to it in the event that the Company becomes subject to a bankruptcy, reorganization or similar proceeding and the failure of the Counterparty so to file shall not affect the Guarantor’s obligations hereunder.
 In the event that any payment to the Counterparty in respect to any Obligations is rescinded or must otherwise be returned for any reason whatsoever, the Guarantor shall remain liable hereunder in respect to such Obligations as if such payment had not been made.
 The Guarantor reserves the right to assert defenses which the Company may have to payment of any Obligation other than defenses arising from the bankruptcy or insolvency of the Company.